RecycleIthacasBicycles/staff-manual/README.md

 in the expected exchange, but a student's part involves risk, as it entails not only extending trust to a teacher, but to some extent submitting to them.
-This inherent power imbalance creates not only an imperative, but also urgency, for responsible and safe conduct on the part of the teacher.
+This inherent power imbalance creates not only an imperative, but also urgency for responsible and safe conduct on the part of the teacher.

 At the shop, the teacher role is one occupied by staff and volunteers involved in instruction and assistance, and participants often, but not always, take